When it comes to healthcare, having proper security and a reliable IT service is critical.

 After all, any time you go to the doctor or hospital, your information is entered into an EMR.
 This data collection is vital for an efficient healthcare system, but it makes a prime target for hackers.

-Thankfully, if you have a reputable IT company to work with, many of today’s cybersecurity threats are reduced.
+Thankfully, having a reputable IT company to work with, will reduce many of today’s cybersecurity threats.